Rakibulbanna/Smartphone-shop/README.md

 ## Note
-This Project is not a professional one it's just created for practice purpose.# niche-website-client-side-Rakibulbanna
+This Project is not a professional one it's just created for practice purpose.
-# Smartphone-shop--Client-side-